KonuTech/gfk_ml_ops_data_analyst/README.md

 > Drift or Prediction Drift.
 Statistically speaking.
 Jensen-Shannon distance and Z-test are used as a tools for judging if the distributions between so
 > called Reference data (13 weeks) and Current data (12 weeks) are meaningfully different.
 >
-> Below charts are exhibiting no indications for Target Drift nor Prediction Drift when the data set got sliced into two parts with use of hard cutoff
+> Below charts are exhibiting no indications for Target Drift nor Prediction Drift (when the data set got sliced into two parts with use of hard cutoff
-> on 28th of November 2020.
+> on 28th of November 2020).
 At first, that is indeed a bit surprising regarding the drop in events.
 The reason for the lack
 > of alert related to the Target Drift or Data Drift might be related to ratios between Zeros and Ones of both periods.
 > Although it is true that from Counts perspective we have experienced a huge drop in events, the ratios from Current
 > period were still similar to the ratios of Zeros and Ones from the Reference period.